Brookshire's: New Formats and Regional Growth (1970s–1990s)

-In 1984, the company opened the first Super 1 Foods store in Alexandria, LA.
-Super 1 Foods was originally a no-frills, warehouse format.
-Initially, stores were opened in recycled buildings to cut down on costs, but later then the company began building stores.
-In several cases (#608 in Shreveport and #612 in Longview), existing Brookshire's stores were closed and demolished to build a Super 1 Foods store.
-In Marshall and Longview, existing Brookshire's stores were converted to the Super 1 format.
+Brookshire Grocery Company continued to expand throughout Texas and Louisiana during the 1970s and 1980s.
+In 1984, the company opened the first Super 1 Foods store in Alexandria, Louisiana.
+The format initially operated as a no‑frills, warehouse‑style concept, with early stores often located in repurposed buildings to cut down on costs.

+As the format grew, Brookshire Grocery Company began constructing purpose‑built Super 1 Foods stores.
+In several cases, including Store #608 in Shreveport and Store #612 in Longview, existing Brookshire's locations were closed and demolished to make way for new Super 1 Foods stores.
+In Marshall and Longview, existing Brookshire's stores were converted to the Super 1 Foods format.

-The company opened several Super 1 Foods stores in the Dallas/Fort Worth area in the late 1990s and early 2000s, some of which were replacements for nearby Brookshire's locations.
-The company sold all of their metro area stores to (now defunct) Fleming, which re-branded them as Rainbow Foods.
-All Rainbow stores were closed when Fleming went out of business.
+During the late 1990s and early 2000s, the company opened several Super 1 Foods stores in the Dallas–Fort Worth metropolitan area.
+Brookshire Grocery Company later sold all of its DFW‑area Super 1 Foods stores to the now‑defunct Fleming Companies, which rebranded them as Rainbow Foods.
+All Rainbow Foods locations closed following Fleming's bankruptcy.